National Air and Space Museum: Renovation

 In June 2015, the Smithsonian made public a report which documented the need for extensive renovations to the Air and Space Museum.
 Many of the building's mechanical and environmental systems were redesigned during its construction from 1972 to 1976, which left them inadequate to handle the environmental, visitor, and other stresses placed on the building and its exhibits.
 Subsequently, these systems are in serious disrepair and exhibits are being harmed.
 The report noted that the HVAC system is close to failure, and the roof has been compromised so badly that it must be replaced.
 The Tennessee marble façade has cracked and become warped, and in some areas is so damaged it could fall off the building.

 The museum's glass curtain walls (among those elements of the 1976 structure whose design was altered for cost reasons) are too permeable to ultraviolet radiation.
 Several exhibits (such as the spacesuit worn by John Young during the Gemini 10 mission, and the coating on the Spirit of St. Louis aircraft) have been damaged by this radiation.
 Additionally, the Smithsonian's report noted that cutbacks in building design prior to and during construction left the museum with too few amenities, main entrances which are partially obscured, and exhibit space which does not meet current ADA accessibility standards.
 New security measures, required after the September 11 attacks in 2001, have created extensive queues which extend outside the building.
 Exposed, lengthy queues are both a security hazard and often cause visitors to wait in inclement weather.

 On June 30, 2015, the Smithsonian began seeking approval for a $365 million renovation to the National Air and Space Museum.
 The agency hired the firm of Quinn Evans Architects to design the renovations and improvements.
 Interior changes include improving handicapped accessibility, main entrance visibility, and perimeter security.
 The entire façade will be replaced (using Tennessee marble again).
 The glass curtain walls will be replaced with triple glazed, thermally broken panels set in an aluminum frame.
 The curtain walls will be reinforced with steel to help improve their resistance to explosive blasts.

-Additional changes the Smithsonian would like to make, but which are not included in the $365 million price tag, include the installation of 1,300 solar panels on the roof and the Independence Avenue side of the museum, the construction of vestibules over the main entrances, and reconstruction of the terraces (which leak water into the parking garage and offices beneath the structure).
+Additional changes the Smithsonian would like to make, but which are not contained in the $365 million price tag, include the installation of 1,300 solar panels on the roof and the Independence Avenue side of the museum, the construction of vestibules over the main entrances, and reconstruction of the terraces (which leak water into the parking garage and offices beneath the structure).
 The Smithsonian said it would submit its designs to the National Capital Planning Commission (NCPC) on July 9, 2015, for review and approval.
-If the NCPC authorizes the changes, the museum (which has the money for construction in hand) could begin work in 2018 and finish in 2024.
+If the NCPC authorizes the changes, the museum could begin work in 2018 and finish in 2024.

 In March 2016, Smithsonian officials said the project's cost had risen to $600 million.